These are communities I work with to do research, advocate, and have impact.

 The Digital Youth Lab studies the transformative potential of technology in young people's lives.
 I collaborate with faculty in the lab.

-CS for All Washington.
-I founded this coalition to advocate for universal K-12 CS education in Washington state, bringing together CSTA chapters, the Washington State Office of the Superintendent of Public Instruction, and several Educational Service Districts.
+CS for All WA.
+I founded this coalition in 2016 to advocate for universal K-12 CS education in Washington state, bringing together teacher, school leader, industry, student, and non-profit advocates to shape state practices, policies, and budgets.

 The AccessComputing logo.